SyCLoPS User Manual¶

 $outputfile

 txt file should contain the same number of lines as the inputfile.
-So it should have a filename for each time slice on each line.
-In SyCLoPS version 4, we provided a sample$inputfile
+So it should have a filename for each time slice on each line, which should look like this: ERA5_LPSnode_out_TimeSlice1

 '''